 On the record of an individual or organization, such as a constituent (or related individual or organization), you can track how you refer to them in the program or during personal interactions.
 Since how you address a constituent can be their first impression of your organization, be sure to spell their name correctly and track their preferences to ensure positive relationships and polite, well-received interactions.

 At the top of a record, the full name of the individual or organization name appears.
-For an individual, this typically includes their first name, middle initial, and last name, as well as any titles or suffixes they may have — such as Dr. or Jr., respectively.
-On other records and in lists or search results, an individual appears as their first name, middle initial, and last name.
+Depending on how your organization displays names in web view, an individual’s full name can include their first name, middle initial, and last name, as well as any titles or suffixes they may have — such as Dr. or Jr., respectively.
+With Alumni Tracking, the name can also include the individual’s class year.
+For more information, see Constituent Record Settings.

 Tip: In the database view, you can set up the available titles and suffixes from the Titles and Suffixes categories in Tables under Configuration.